redwoodjs/redwood/docs/docs/cli-commands.md

 }
 ```

 Below we set the current user on the web-side from within a [layout](#generate-layout).
+Note that the `useEffect` dependency array may vary depending on where you place `Sentry.setUser` in your own application.

 ```ts title="web/src/layouts/SentryLayout/SentryLayout.{jsx|tsx}"
 import { useEffect } from 'react'